• Facebook

 }

-An item can be removed from the cache using an overload of Remove, based on the item version.
-However, if the item version is different from the one in the cache, you get an exception specifying so.
+An item can be removed from the cache using an overload of Remove method that accepts the item version.
+If the specified version is different from the one stored in the cache, an exception is thrown.

 Tip